ValleyBell/MidiConverters/README.md

 The tool was made with the help of the PMDWin 0.36 source code.
 But due to the huge number of features P.M.D. supports, not all sequence commands are supported by pmd2mid currently.
 During the development process the songs from PC-9801 Rusty served as a main test case.
 I used the IBM PC version of Rusty to quickly test how PMD-IBM works, so the tool can deal with PMD-IBM songs as well.

+## rcp2mid
+This tool converts Recomposer song files to MIDI.

+Recomposer is a MIDI sequencer that was very popular in Japan, especially on the PC-9801 and X68000.
+Some games (like Granada on the X68000) even used raw RCP files in their games.

+This is based on an RCP reader that I wrote for a custom MIDI player that I wanted to use under Linux.
+But unfortunately, all RCP -> MID converters I found were relying on RCPCV.DLL, with no source for it available.
+So wrote my own RCP reader, partly by using kuma4649's MDPlayer as a reference and partly by reverse-engineering the RCP format by myself.

+So far the tool converts all RCP and G36 files I tested well.
+I haven't seen any R38 or G18 files so far, so those might or might not work.

 ## sbm52mid
 This tool converts SPCs from Super Bomberman 5 to MIDI.